 Possession proceedings that were subject to the stay remain stayed unless the parties do something about it.
 To bring the case back to life either one of them will need to send to the court and serve on the other party a "re-activation notice".

 The rules dealing with the procedure are in PD55C.
-This procedure is (currently) only intended to last until 28 March 2021 (para 1.1).
+This procedure was originally only intended to last until 28 March 2021 but now has been extended to 30 July 2021.

 These rules are supplemented by non-statutory arrangements for dealing with the cases which are explained in this document: Overall Arrangements for Possession Proceedings.